 HBO’s miniseries ‘The Murders at White House Farm’ is a gripping crime-drama that revolves around the gruesome killings of five members of a family and the subsequent investigation.
 Set in 1985, the show depicts the Bamber family, as dysfunctional as any other, welcoming their twin grandchildren in their farmhouse located close to the village of Tolleshunt D’Arcy, Essex.
 A couple of days later, in the wee hours of the night, Jeremy Bamber (Freddie Fox), the adoptive son of Nevill and June Bamber (Nicholas Farrell and Amanda Burton), calls the local police to report that he has received a call from his father telling him that his sister, Sheila (Cressida Bonas), has “gone berserk” and taken one of his guns.

 When the police get there, they find the bodies of Nevill, June, Sheila, and Sheila’s six-year-old twin sons, Daniel and Nicholas.
-After the initial investigation, the case is ruled to be a murder-suicide committed by Sheila, who has had schizophrenia.
+After the initial investigation, the case is ruled to be a murder-suicide committed by Sheila, who has schizophrenia.
 However, as more details start to come out, a calculating and sinister plan is revealed, orchestrated by Jeremy.
-If the shock-inducing TV series has made you wonder whether it is based on a true story, we have the answer for you!
+If the shock-inducing TV series has made you wonder whether it is based on real crime, we have the answer for you!

 Yes, ‘The Murders at White House Farm’ is based on a true story.
 Taken place on August 6-7, 1985, the White House Farm murders is one of the most tragic and notorious incidents in recent history in the UK that resulted in the deaths of five members of the Bamber family, including two six-year-old children.
 The murder and subsequent trial and investigation garnered national interest.
 The case still continues to be a subject of fascination, if albeit morbid, for many people within the UK and beyond.
 Series creator Kris Mrksa wrote the screenplay with Giula Sandler, predominantly using the 2015 book ‘The Murders at White House Farm’ by Carol Ann Lee as their main source of inspiration.

 They also drew from Colin Caffell’s 1995 book ‘In Search of the Rainbow’s End: Inside the White House Farm Murders.’
-Colin, being Sheila’s ex-husband and the father of Daniel and Nicholas, is one of the victims of the incident.
+Colin, being Sheila’s ex-husband and the father of Daniel and Nicholas, is one of the incident’s victims.
 Mark Stanley portrays Colin in the series.
 About two days before the incident, Colin left the twins at the farmhouse with Sheila, who had also arrived there, Nevill (61 at the time of his death), and June (61) for a week-long visit.
-The idea was that the children would spend the week with their mother and grandparents, before departing for a vacation to Norway with their father.
+The idea was that the children would spend the week with their mother and grandparents before departing for a vacation to Norway with their father.
 Like Jeremy, Sheila (28) was also adopted.
 She was diagnosed with a schizoaffective disorder in 1983 and was on medication because of it.

 However, DS Stan Jones (Mark Addy) had his doubts, and he had suspected Jeremy almost from the beginning.
 It was later revealed that the investigation was terribly managed.
 In a time when forensic science was still at its infancy, the officers paid little care while they were at the crime scene.
 There were reportedly footprints through the pools of blood around the victims.
 The authorities even torched the blood-soaked bedding and carpets so they wouldn’t cause Jeremy trauma.
 As Addy said in an interview with ITV, “It meant people were literally traipsing through the house at White House Farm, through pools of blood, with footsteps all over the place.
 This was in the days when forensics was a relatively new tool for the police.”